Fadayini-Priscilla/hackbio-cancer-internship/Hack bio Stage 2 task.md

 3. AlphaFold model and SWISS-MODEL- 0.244

 AlphaFold slightly outperforms the SWISS-MODEL in terms of closeness to the experimental PDB structure, with a lower RMSD (0.253 compared to 0.295).
-The AlphaFold and SWISS-MODELS are the most similar to each other, as shown by the lowest RMSD (0.244), suggesting that both models are computationally robust with minimal deviations between them.
+The AlphaFold and SWISS-MODEL are the most similar to each other, as shown by the lowest RMSD (0.244), suggesting that both models are computationally robust with minimal deviations between them.
 Both the SWISS-MODEL and AlphaFold model are highly similar to the PDB model, which is the experimentally resolved structure.

 - LIGAND AND ACTIVE SITE COMPARISON